 Recipe FAQs

-The shank is the cut of lamb taken from the lower part of its legs.
-As you can imagine, that part gets quite a bit of exercise, making it tough - unless it's slowly braised in a small amount of liquid.
+No. The shank is taken from the lower part of the lamb's legs.
+As you can imagine, that part gets quite a bit of exercise, making it tough unless it's slowly braised in a small amount of liquid.
+The appropriate cooking method for shanks is braising, not roasting.
+This is true for beef shanks, too.

 Not necessarily.
 I've experimented with browning the shanks before putting them in the slow cooker, but I have found that the extra step is not worth the trouble.
 The dish is excellent, with or without browning.